Strategic Collections Project

 - Generate custom reports and lists to support collection management and shared print activities

 The Gerstenzang Science Library space has, in recent years, been used mainly as storage for physical science periodicals, monographs, microfilm, and other materials, many of which are outdated and underutilized.
-In order to return the space to Brandeis and allow it to be included in the larger Science Building renovation, the Library will spend the summer of 2022 processing, deselecting, and shifting periodicals and monographs from “G-Zang” back into our main physical collection.
+In order to return the space to Brandeis and allow it to be included in the larger Science Building renovation, the Library will spend this phase processing, deselecting, and shifting periodicals and monographs from “G-Zang” back into our main physical collection.

 Goldfarb Mezzanine